raphaelfrei/open_edge-guides/General/Custom DLL/README.md

 # How to Use Custom DLLs into Progress
 Once you get into Progress, you'll notice that some external integrations into the app are kinda buggy.<br>
-I had some issues when trying to set up [my DLL](https://github.com/raphaelfrei/open_edge-guides/tree/main/Password%20and%20Encryption/Microsoft%20Azure%20Login) to work, and with this procedure I've managed to get it working.
+I had some issues when trying to set up [my DLL](https://github.com/raphaelfrei/open_edge-guides/tree/main/Password%20and%20Encryption/Microsoft%20Azure%20Login) to work, and with this methods I've managed to get it working.

 ### How To Use:
 - **1st:** Copy the DLL into the bin folder *(In my case - **C:\dlc117\bin**)*;<br>